TheOmnimax/resume-details/docs/resume.md

 </p>

 <p align="center">
-  <strong>SOFTWARE ENGINEER | FULL STACK ENGINEER</strong>
+  <strong>SECURITY ANALYST | SOFTWARE ENGINEER | FULL STACK ENGINEER</strong>
 </p>

-Full-stack engineer with 4 years of professional programming experience and 9 years of customer service experience.
+Security analyst and full-stack engineer with 5 years of professional programming experience, 7 years of computer support experience, and 10 years of customer service experience.
+Passionate for cybersecurity with a keen eye for detail and great skill in describing processes.
 Skilled in several programming and scripting languages, and accomplished in both front-end and back-end development, including cloud development.
-Quick, efficient, self-starter, friendly, always eager to contribute, and always looking for the next challenge.
+Quick, efficient, self-starter, independent learner, friendly, always eager to contribute, and always looking for the next challenge.

 ## LINKS